-There are more unusual things to do in Sydney than you’re probably aware of.
-While the well-known Aussie city strikes up immediate images of the famous Sydney Opera House and the nearby Sydney Harbour Bridge, it certainly has its fair share of the weird and wonderful for you to explore.
+While this well-known Aussie city strikes up touristy images of the famous Sydney Opera House and the nearby Sydney Harbour Bridge, there is a fair share of unique and unusual things to do in Sydney for you weirdos to explore.

 Searching for oddness and authenticity in an overtly cosmopolitan city is certainly my cup of tea, so I promise you won’t be disappointed if you’re into quirky travel.

-Read on and I will reveal the very best unusual things to do in Sydney, with a bit of a twist – unique things to do during the day and also the night time.
+Read on for the very best unusual things to do in Sydney, with a bit of a twist – unique things to do during the day and also the nighttime.

 1. Museum of Human Disease